solodev/cloud-documentation/src/Marketplace/Profile/index.md

-## Adding/replacing your Marketplace Profile photo
+## Adding/replacing your Marketplace profile photo

 - From the Solodev Cloud dashboard, click Marketplace.